Skip to main content

 Target Inventory Checklist

 Each target variable may contain one target object or an array of target objects.
 Keep target inventory operational and sanitized: IDs, URLs, provider IDs, and release metadata are acceptable; raw customer content, credentials, private uploads, and bearer tokens are not.
+Every target must include provider: "azure" or provider: "railway"; provider is never derived from its group, hostname, or URL.
+Workload selectors are managed-customers, selfserve, ops, and backup-app.
+The legacy railway-customers and azure-selfserve selectors remain read-compatible and emit deprecation information.
 Railway targets must include:

 • id